EOSWebWallet/EOSPlugin-Project/README.md

 ## Build

+The project requires NodeJS to be installed.

+1. Install webpack globally `npm -g webpack`.
+2. Move to project folder and run `npm i`.
-Run `sh build-dev.sh` or `sh build-prod.sh` to build the project.
+3. Run `sh build-dev.sh` or `sh build-prod.sh` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests